Square joy: trapped rainwater

 Did we learn anything new about the Flatland after considering three dimensions?
 Yes: for each shortest path algorithm, there is an analogous solution for the two-dimensional case.

-For example, the analog of the Bellmann-Ford algorithm looks like this:
+For example, the analog of the Bellmann-Ford algorithm involves the following steps:

 bf_levels_2d =. (>. (_1&(|.!.0) <.
 1&(|.!.0))) ^:_ ($&_ @ $)